hazelcast/hazelcast-flow-public-demos/xml-and-json/README.md

 # Hazelcast Flow Films XML Demo

-This repo contains services required for the Hazelcast Flow films XML demo
+This repo contains services required for the Hazelcast Flow films XML demo.

 This features a Rest API providing information about films, actors in XML format